major/MySQLTuner-perl/INTERNALS.md

 * Using basic_passwords.txt as password database
 * Password list checks can be avoid (option: --skippassword)

-## MySQLTuner CVE vulnerabilities checks
+## MySQLTuner CVE vulnerabilities detection

 * option: --cvefile
 * Check if your MariaDB or MySQL version contains CVE bulletins.